aka-pharande/remote-data-midterm/README.md

-# Flask REST API Demo
+# Flask REST API for Student Management

-project demonstrates a simple REST API built with Python's Flask framework.
-The API performs CRUD (Create, Read, Update, Delete) operations on user data, which can be tested locally and deployed to Azure App Service for cloud hosting.
+This project demonstrates a REST API for managing student data, built with Python’s Flask framework.
+It supports CRUD (Create, Read, Update, Delete) operations for student records.
+The API can be tested locally and deployed to Azure App Service for cloud hosting.

 ## Features

-- Retrieve all users
+- Retrieve all student records
-- Retrieve a specific user by ID
+- Retrieve a specific student record by ID
-- Create a new user
+- Add a new student record
-- Update an existing user
+- Update an existing student record
-- Delete a user
+- Delete a student record

 ## Prerequisites

-Before you can run or deploy this app, you need to have the following installed:
+Ensure the following are installed before running or deploying this app:

 - Python 3.x
 - pip (Python package manager)